 Listen to live fireground operations from the bethany beach fire company Communications Center

-The Bethany Beach Volunteer Fire Company Inc. has just completed its ninth year of providing emergency medical services to the citizens and visitors of the Bethany Beach fire district and surrounding communities.
-Our call volume remains consistent, with our ambulance service answering over 1000 calls for service a year.
-We have explored, and continue to explore and implement every possible advancement the State of Delaware Emergency Medical Services Protocols allows.
-We now carry mechanical CPR devices, Carbon Monoxide Detection Equipment, CPAP breathing machines, and medications for severe allergic reactions and narcotic overdoses.
-We are very proud of our ability to answer your call for help, delivering competent and compassionate care your family deserves.
+The Bethany Beach Volunteer Fire Company has just completed its 15th year of providing emergency medical services to the citizens and visitors of the Bethany Beach Fire District and surrounding communities.
+Our call volume remains consistent, with our ambulance service answering over 1,000 calls for service a year.
+We have explored, and continue to explore and implement every possible advancement the State of Delaware Emergency Medical Services Protocols allow.
+We are very proud of our ability to answer your call for help, delivering the competent and compassionate care your family expects and deserves.

-The busy summer months places additional stress on our EMS delivery system.
+The busy summer months place additional stress on our EMS delivery system.
 We hire additional Firefighter/EMT’s to staff additional ambulances to meet our increased call demands.
-We now operate three ambulance to ensure an adequate number of ambulances are available to respond to calls for service.
-We have also increased our summer time staffing to ensure a timely response in our busiest months.
-The cost of operating three ambulances and the personnel to staff these units are responsible for an increase in operating cost for our service.
+Station 70 now operates two ambulances 24/7 and a third ambulance during the summer to ensure an adequate number of ambulances are available to respond to calls for service.

 Participation has another benefit beyond supporting this critical community need.
-The average cost of an ambulance run to area hospitals is $700 and insurance typically covers only half that amount.
+The average cost of an ambulance transport to area hospitals is $1,200 and insurance typically covers only half that amount.
 We then bill the patient for the difference.
-If you are a subscriber we will not bill you, your family or guest (even renters) for any amounts not covered by insurance.
-Please join us, our sponsors and current subscribers in making this undertaking as economical and equitable as possible.
+Ambulance subscribers, including immediate family, will not be invoiced for any amount not covered by insurance.
+Please join us, the community contributors, contributing home owner associations, and current subscribers in making this undertaking as economical and equitable as possible.

-If your property lies within the boundaries of the Towns of Bethany Beach, South Bethany, Fenwick Island, Sea Colony Recreation Association, Middlesex Beach, Bethany Village, Breakwater Beach, Cotton Patch, The Cove, Gulls Nest, Heron Bay, Kings Grant, Ocean Breezes, Ocean Ridge, Ocean Village, Pelicans Pouch, Queens Quest, The Preserve, Sea Break, SeaDel, South Shore, Sussex Shores or The Shoals you may disregard this solicitation- you are already enrolled.
-Others may have enrolled since this letter was mailed.
-We apologize if you have received this letter in error.
+If your property lies within the boundaries of the Incorporated Towns of Bethany Beach, South Bethany, Fenwick Island, or the communities of Sea Colony, Middlesex Beach, Bethany Village, Breakwater Beach, Cotton Patch, The Cove, Gulls Nest, Heron Bay, Kings Grant, Ocean Breezes, Ocean Ridge, Ocean Village, Pelicans Pouch, Queens Quest, The Preserve, Sea Break, SeaDel, South Shore, Sussex Shores or Watermark you may disregard this solicitation- you are already enrolled.